simonemargio/Client-Server-Game/README.md

 -   There is a wall.
 -   Coordinates for positioning do not exist.

-In order to avoid various players' misfortunes, each opponent will have a different color (brown) from the current player (green).
-Also all objects found will be highlighted in the map ( blue color with symbol |o|).
+To avoid various players' misfortunes, each opponent will have a different color (brown) from the current player (green).
+Also, all objects found will be highlighted in the map ( blue color with symbol |o|).
 Since each map is randomized to size, each player can participate in a default number of players each time.
 If the maximum number is reached, the player trying to enter an appropriate message will inform him of the situation.

-In order to avoid stalling situations, a special wall-generation system has been defined which avoids inserting them into the edges of the map.
+To avoid stalling situations, a special wall-generation system has been defined which avoids inserting them into the edges of the map.

 Opportunity information will be present on the game map to inform you about the possible actions you can take.